GnawhDaniel/Songlify/README.md

 If you have ideas on how to improve the game or want to report a bug, please feel free to reach out or open an issue.

 ## Credits
 A special thanks to Tom Howland, the original creator of Heardlify.
 His innovative work and creativity have been a major inspiration for Songlify, and this project is largely based on his original game.
-Please check out the original [here](https://heardlify.app/). <sub><sup>but before you do please play me version first :)</sup></sub>
+Please check out the original [here](https://heardlify.app/). <sub><sup>but before you do please play my version :)</sup></sub>

 ## Contact
 For any inquiries or support issues, please contact me at [danielhwang02@gmail.com].